Extremely low frequency: Propagation

-Typical spectrum of ELF electromagnetic waves in the Earth's atmosphere, showing peaks caused by the Schumann resonances.
-The Schumann resonances are the resonant frequencies of the spherical Earth–ionosphere cavity.
+A typical spectrum of ELF electromagnetic waves in Earth's atmosphere, showing peaks that are caused by the Schumann resonances.
+The Schumann resonances are the resonant frequencies of the spherical ground–ionosphere cavity.
 Lightning strikes cause the cavity to "ring" like a bell, causing peaks in the noise spectrum.
 The sharp power peak at 50 Hz is caused by radiation from global electric power grids.
-The rise of the noise at low frequencies (left side) is radio noise caused by slow processes in the Earth's magnetosphere.
+The rise of the noise at low frequencies (left side) is radio noise that is caused by slow processes in Earth's magnetosphere.

-Due to their extremely long wavelength, ELF waves can diffract around large obstacles, are not blocked by mountain ranges or the horizon, and can travel around the curvature of the Earth.
-ELF and VLF waves propagate long distances by an Earth–ionosphere waveguide mechanism.
+Due to their extremely long wavelength, ELF waves can diffract around large obstacles, are not blocked by mountain ranges or the horizon, and can travel around the curvature of the world.
+ELF and VLF waves propagate long distances via a ground–ionosphere waveguide mechanism.

-The Earth is surrounded by a layer of charged particles (ions and electrons) in the atmosphere at an altitude of about 60 km at the bottom of the ionosphere, called the D layer, which reflects ELF waves.
+Earth is surrounded by a layer of charged particles (ions and electrons) in the atmosphere at an altitude of about 60 km at the bottom of the ionosphere, called the D layer, which reflects ELF waves.
 The space between the conductive Earth's surface and the conductive D layer acts as a parallel-plate waveguide which confines ELF waves, allowing them to propagate long distances without escaping into space.
-In contrast to VLF waves, the height of the layer is much less than one wavelength at ELF frequencies, so the only mode that can propagate at ELF frequencies is the TEM mode in vertical polarization, with the electric field vertical and the magnetic field horizontal.
+In contrast to VLF waves, the height of the layer is much less than one wavelength at ELF frequencies, so the only mode that can propagate at ELF frequencies is the transverse electromagnetic mode (TEM) in vertical polarization, with the electric field vertical and the magnetic field horizontal.
 ELF waves have extremely low attenuation of 1–2 dB per 1000 km, giving a single transmitter the potential to communicate worldwide.

 ELF waves can also travel considerable distances through "lossy" media like earth and seawater, which would absorb or reflect higher-frequency radio waves.